taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 - `preserve_all` - simply adds new schedules to the old ones.
 - `only_unique` - adds schedule only if it was not added by previous sources.

-Every time we update schedule it gets task from the source and executes this function to merge them together.
+Every time we update the schedule it gets tasks from the source and executes this function to merge them together.

 ## Working with timezones